Putin orders martial law in occupied Ukrainian areas as Kyiv's forces gain ground

 Kremlin-backed officials order an evacuation in Kherson

-Just hours before the announcements, the Moscow-backed proxy administration in Kherson ordered a civilian evacuation from the southern Ukrainian region as Kyiv's forces were advancing.
+Just hours before Russia's announcements, the Moscow-backed proxy administration in Kherson ordered a civilian evacuation from the southern Ukrainian region as Kyiv's forces were advancing.

 In a video address, the Kremlin-installed administrator Vladimir Saldo called on residents to evacuate across the Dnipro River, a key defense line.
 He offered residents to relocate "in any part of Russia," saying the Russian government would provide housing vouchers.